brain-workshop/brainworkshop/Readme.txt

 *** NOTE TO MAC OS X, LINUX AND WIN32 SOURCE USERS: ***

 Python 2.5 or 2.6 is required to run Brain Workshop on Mac OS X and Linux.
-Python 2.4 may also be used as long as python-ctypes is installed.
+Python 2.4 may also work as long as the python-ctypes package is installed.
 [Note: Windows versions have python included.]

 Python 2.6 can be downloaded here: